boost-edu-tools/gitinspectorgui/docs/development/python-management-uv.md

    - Add → Existing Environment
    - Select `.venv/bin/python`

-## Migration Checklist
+## Setup Checklist

 - [ ] Install uv globally
 - [ ] Verify uv installation with `uv --version`
 - [ ] Navigate to project directory
 - [ ] Run `uv sync` to install dependencies
 - [ ] Test project functionality with `uv run gigui --help`
-- [ ] Update IDE to use uv-created virtual environment
+- [ ] Configure IDE to use uv-created virtual environment
-- [ ] Update development workflow to use `uv` commands
-- [ ] Remove old pip-based workflows and scripts
+- [ ] Verify all development workflows function correctly

 ## FAQ

-**Q: Can I still use pip alongside uv?**
+**Q: Why does the project use uv?**
-A: Yes, but it's recommended to use uv consistently for better dependency management.

-**Q: What happens to my existing virtual environment?**
-A: uv will create a new `.venv` directory.
-You can remove old environments after confirming uv works.

-**Q: Does uv work with existing pyproject.toml?**
-A: Yes, uv fully supports pyproject.toml and is the recommended way to manage dependencies.
+A: uv provides superior performance, better dependency management, and a modern development experience compared to traditional pip workflows.

+**Q: How does uv handle virtual environments?**
+A: uv automatically creates and manages virtual environments in the `.venv` directory, eliminating manual activation/deactivation.

 **Q: How do I share my environment with team members?**
-A: The `pyproject.toml` and `uv.lock` files ensure everyone gets the same environment with `uv sync`.
+A: The `pyproject.toml` and `uv.lock` files ensure everyone gets identical environments with `uv sync`.

 **Q: Can uv install different Python versions?**
 A: Yes, uv can install and manage Python versions: `uv python install 3.12`

+**Q: What if I encounter issues?**
+A: Check the troubleshooting section above, or refer to the uv documentation for detailed guidance.

 ## Additional Resources